Clean your closets and give your clothes a new lease on life !

 Grand Clothing Drive for the Children’s World Academy

 The more young people, parents and the community get involved, the more it pays.
-The funds collected from the clothing drive will be used to buy binoculars for walks in the forest.
+The funds collected from the clothing drive will go towards different student activities.

-Accepted items: All the clothing for men, women and children, handbags, scarves, hats, gloves, furs, shoes, sheets, towels, curtains, leather accessories, as well as toys in good condition.
+Accepted equipment: All the clothing for men, women and children, handbags, scarves, hats, gloves, furs, shoes, sheets, towels, curtains, leather accessories, as well as toys in good condition.
 We only accept what is in good condition and can be reused.
 Heavily soiled and dirty clothing will be removed before weighing.
 The Super Recyclers are not able to accept pillows, carpets and skates.

 Why reuse and recycle?